someninja/backtrack-scripts/README.md

 Backtrack Scripts
 ===================
 Automates various tools in BackTrack to make your life easier as a pentester.
+If you want to update the scripts and the tools you can either run the update.sh file or update backtrack from the discover.sh tool in the misc section

 Download & Install
 ===================